6 Reasons Why Your AC Is Not As Cold As It Used To Be

 5.)
 Fan Motors Going Out

 One of the motors for your air conditioners fans may be going out or maybe even both, one is located at the condenser coil and the other at the evaporator coil.
 The fan at the condenser going out will slow the amount of heat being removed from your home and the fan at your evaporator will slow the amount of heat being absorbed to be removed by the condenser.
 PSC fans will definitely wear out, they are cheap in design and are not durable.
-The ECM motors are a newer technology and deliver a constant torque so they deliver a consistent amount of air and can possibly be going out.
+The ECM motors are newer and deliver a constant torque, so they deliver a consistent amount of air but can still possibly be going out.